Knole Park & Kent's 'rolling, tidal landscape'

 There are various options in Sevenoaks including Caffè Nero at 112 High Street (tel 01732 779 050) and Costa Coffee at 2 Blighs Rd (01732 462159).

-No major changes.
+Several changes to the Books directions so use the online version (This edition April 2017).
 [Pre 2011 editions] Use the online edition - it avoids busy road crossings

 After the walk, we would love to get your feedback

 Out: (not a train station)

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234